 How is my travel schedule affected by the move?

 The cost isn’t much more either.
 It does help having long term working relationships with great clients.
-It couldn’t be done without great people who work with my travel.
+It couldn’t be done without great people who work with me on my travel schedule..
 I am finding ways to make things work by bundling two or sometimes more jobs together on the same trip.
 In some ways it’s more cost effective than when I lived full time in the US.
-Our expenses in Europe are much lower, we now have one car instead of two and don’t even use it that much either as public transport is so efficient and ubiquitous.
+Our expenses in Europe are much lower, we now have one car instead of two and don’t even use it much either as public transport is so efficient and ubiquitous.

 How does being in a new country affect us?